Golf Tutorials

 Category 1: Two-Piece (The Distance Ball)

 This is the workhorse of the golf ball world.
-A two-piece ball has a simple construction: a large-and-powerful solid core and a durable outer cover (typically Ionomer/Surlyn).
+A two-piece distance ball has a simple construction: a large-and-powerful solid core and a durable outer cover (typically Ionomer/Surlyn).
 This design is brilliant at its job: minimizing spin and maximizing ball speed.

 • Who it’s for: Beginners, high-handicap players, and anyone whose top priority is adding yards off the tee and hitting straighter shots.
 Slower swing speed players benefit most from this design.